Photo designed by Freepik |

 - Must have been married to a U.S. citizen as of June 17th, 2024.

 In addition to these criterias, criminal history will also be taken into account.
 For example, all felony offenses will be a disqualifying criteria, along with other criminal offenses such as murder, aggravated assault, domestic violence, and most substance uses.
 USCIS has provided a list on their website stating the types of criminal charges that fall under disqualifying criteria on their PIP FAQ page.
-However, the list is not limited, as the Department of Homeland Security (DHS) may also determine other types of criminal offenses that are not listed in the USCIS website.
+However, the list is not limited, as the Department of Homeland Security (DHS) may also determine other types of criminal offenses that are not listed on the USCIS website.
 The full guidance and instructions on how to properly apply for PIP can be found on the USCIS website, or on their PDF filing guide for Form I-131.

 Current Lawsuit by Texas and Other States